vicentepese/GeneticAssociation/README.md

 6. **Save files**: files are seved in the designed folder in `options.json`.

 With the performance of the aforementioned steps, the pre-processing of the data is done, and the analysis can be subsequently performed.

+### Association Analysis

+The AA is performed in `associationAnalysis.R` in a similar fashion as the pre-processing --- each chromosome will be sent as an independent *slurm* job.

+The protein data is normalazed using the R `scale` command, and further saved in a separate file.
+A linear model is fit using the SNPS data (*impute*), the protein data and the covariates.
+The results are saved in the folder defined in `options.json`

+### Reproducibility check

+In order to corroborate the outcome, the results are compared to a similar study.
+After downloading the data from the study, the chromosome number is computed based on the rsID for each gene.
+Then, for the chromosomes in which the aforementioned studies found significance, matches between SNP (chromosome number and location)-protein are found.